vipulnaik/diet-exercise-health/profile-information/physical-exercise/humming-with-intermittent-pauses-with-history.md

 ### Update on 2024-11-16

-On 2024-11-16, based on progress, I've upped the expectation to comfortable do 1 in 16 and to be able to do 1 in 32 for almost one round.
+On 2024-11-16, based on progress, I've upped the expectation to comfortably do 1 in 16 and to be able to do 1 in 32 for almost one round.

 ### Update on 2024-11-30 effective 2024-12-01